Chai Point

 Chai Point is an Indian tea company and a cafe chain which focuses on tea-based beverages.
 As of October, 2017, the company also started selling their teas on Amazon.in, making it their first foray into distribution via the e-commerce platform.
 Chai Point's motto of "India runs on Chai" is apt for Indians' love for tea.

 History

-Chai Point was founded in Bengaluru, Karnataka, India in 2010 by Amuleek Singh.
+Chai Point was founded in Bengaluru, Karnataka, India, in 2010 by Amuleek Singh.
 The name Chai Point is derived from the word Chai which is the Hindi word for tea.
 Amuleek Singh, the founder and current CEO of Chai Point is a Harvard Graduate.
 After he obtained his engineering degree from Thapar University, Punjab, India, he worked with Microsoft for some time.
-After this once he completed his MBA from Harvard, that's when he wanted to work on a startup.
+After this once he completed his MBA from Harvard, he wanted to work on a startup.

-Chai (Tea) is an integral part of a large majority of Indian home and different varieties of teas are also not alien to most of the Indians.
+Chai Teas is an integral part of a large majority of Indian home and different varieties of teas are also not alien to most of the Indians.
 Amuleek Singh, however, created an entire ecosystem of making the tea and its packaging more appealing to white collar Indians who were latching on to the high end coffee joints.